oicr-ibc/cssscl/README.rst

 Dependencies on Debian and Ubuntu
 ---------------------------------

-**Requirements if you are using the Python's Virtual Environment (see Option A below).**
+**If you are using the Python's Virtual Environment**

-In order to compile cssscl on Debian GNU/Linux 8.1 and Ubuntu 12.04 LTS the following packages need to be installed:
+In order to compile ``cssscl`` on Debian GNU/Linux 8.1 and Ubuntu 12.04 LTS the following packages need to be installed:

 .. code-block:: bash

      $ sudo apt-get update
      $ sudo apt-get install build-essential g++ libxml2-dev libxslt-dev gfortran libopenblas-dev liblapack-dev

+see `Option A <https://github.com/oicr-ibc/cssscl#install-cssscl-option-a>`_ below

-**Requirements if you are not using the Python's Virtual Environment (see Option B below).**
+**If you are not using the Python's Virtual Environment**

 Python: Python 2.7.3+ supported.
 No support for Python 3 at the moment.

-In order to compile cssscl on Debian GNU/Linux 8.1 and Ubuntu 12.04 LTS the following packages need to be installed:
+In order to compile ``cssscl`` on Debian GNU/Linux 8.1 and Ubuntu 12.04 LTS the following packages need to be installed:

 .. code-block:: bash

      $ sudo apt-get update
      $ sudo apt-get install build-essential python2.7 python2.7-dev g++ libxml2-dev libxslt-dev gfortran libopenblas-dev liblapack-dev

+see `Option B <https://github.com/oicr-ibc/cssscl#install-cssscl-option-b>`_ below

 Install ``cssscl`` Option A